If you live in South-East Queensland or Northern NSW there are a surprising number of rail trail rides on your doorstep.

 The BVRT is currently the longest section of rail trail in Queensland.
 You can ride it end to end over a few days or there are some popular sections often done over a day ride or with an overnight stop.

-If you are keen on riding the next trail then its just a 45-minute drive from this location to Kingaroy, the start of the South Burnett Rail Trail.
+It is just a 45-minute drive from this location to Kingaroy and the start of the South Burnett Rail Trail if you want to extend your adventure.

 Kilkivan to Kingaroy Rail Trail